-Over the monitoring period there have been nine planning applications submitted relating to renewable energy generation.
-Five of these related to wind energy, three related to solar energy and one related to ground source heat pumps.
-Seven of these were approved, one refused and one was refused but allowed on appeal.
+Over the monitoring period there have been seventeen planning applications submitted relating to renewable energy generation.
+Six of these related to wind energy, ten related to solar energy and one related to ground source heat pumps.
+Twelve of these were approved, three refused and two were withdrawn.